 Welcome and thank you for your interest

-The Earth Institute Postdoctoral Fellowship program provides innovative postdoctoral scholars with the opportunity to build a foundation in one of the core disciplines represented within the Earth Institute (i.e. social, earth, biological, engineering, and health sciences), while at the same time acquiring the breadth of cross-disciplinary expertise needed to address critical issues related to sustainable development.
+The Earth Institute Postdoctoral Research program (formerly known as The Earth Institute Postdoctoral Fellowship program) provides innovative postdoctoral scholars with the opportunity to build a foundation in one of the core disciplines represented within the Earth Institute (i.e. social, earth, biological, engineering, and health sciences), while at the same time acquiring the breadth of cross-disciplinary expertise needed to address critical issues related to sustainable development.
 Specific areas of research include food security, energy systems, climate change impacts, poverty reduction, disease, and environmental degradation.